-Accountability relationships, including reports to regulators we are accountable and report to our ultimate owner, Glasgow City Council, on our performance as a business and any areas of concern.
-This is done via the Council's External Governance Scrutiny Committee.
-The agenda and minutes of the External Governance Scrutiny Committee can be accessed by clicking here.
+Accountability relationships, including reports to regulators: We are accountable to and report to our Members, (Glasgow City Council and Wheatley Housing Group Limited in respect of City Building Glasgow and Glasgow City Council in respect of City Building (Contracts), on our performance as a business and any areas of concern.
+This is done via the Council's Operational Performance and Delivery Scrutiny Committee mentioned above.
 We do not report to any regulators.
-Internal and external audit arrangements as a limited partnership (LLP) with a significant volume of business we are obliged by companies' legislation to have our accounts and financial records audited annually by qualified, external auditors.
+Internal and external audit arrangements: as a limited partnership (LLP) with a significant volume of business we are obliged by companies' legislation to have our accounts and financial records audited annually by qualified, external auditors.
 The auditors currently appointed for this purpose are KPMG and our latest statutory accounts are publicly available from Companies House for a small fee.

-In addition as a wholly owned undertaking of Glasgow City Council, we may be audited by the Internal Audit section of the Council's Financial Services department.
+In addition, we may be audited by the Internal Audit section of the Council's Financial Services department.
 The Internal Audit section is independent of political control and is entitled to see all documents and information that we hold and access all of our premises.